The 20 Happiest Countries in the World

 The 2018 World Happiness Report is a landmark analysis and survey of happiness by country.
 The Report also looks at the 156 countries’ immigrant populations, analyzing their happiness with their move.
 Why?
 For one reason, the immigrant population’s satisfaction mirrors the happiness of the locals.

 Considering the UAE has an official Ministry of Happiness, this ranking may seem a bit low.
 This government body has a stated mission: “To have happiness and positivity as a lifestyle and the higher purpose of government work in the UAE.”
 They may be 20th on the World Happiness Report, but according to Khaleej Times, the UAE is the top happiest country in the Arab world.
-Highly diverse, this small country is known for its wealth and modern architectural wonders.
-Check out these 26 secrets to happiness from notoriously happy people.
+Highly diverse, this small country is known for its wealth and modern architectural wonders and their ongoing effort on creating and constructing additional facilities, such as the new gambling clubs they aim to establish in Ras Al Khaimah under a collaboration agreement with Wynn Resorts, the massive opulent resorts firm headquartered in Las Vegas, Nevada.

 19. United Kingdom